IBMDeveloperBNL/hlfabric-lab/README.md

 The business service is generated using the so-called LoopBack framework.
 LoopBack is a highly extensible, open-source Node.js and TypeScript framework based on Express that enables you to quickly create APIs and microservices composed from backend systems such as databases and SOAP or REST services.
 See the [LoopBack.io](https://loopback.io) site for more information if you want to learn more about this framework.

-The application uses two generators, the application generator and the OpenAPI generator.
+For this workshop, the application uses two generators, the application generator and the OpenAPI generator.
 The latter generates the models and controllers that are needed by the business service.
 The models and controllers are defined in the `openapi.json` file.
 For the remaining part of this lab, you'll need to start the virtual image.
 Once the image is completely up and running, open a terminal session (1).

 ![](./images/build-service-1.png)